 Experience-centered design competencies are at the core of all successful innovation engines.
 This article offers guidance on how established companies can transition from conventional to innovative in vision and practice through user-experience–centered design.

 Why Does Experience-Centered Design Thinking Matter?

 Experience-centered design is an approach to creating products and services that, at their core, are designed to address customer desires.
 The term is often interchanged with “human-centered product design” or “design thinking.”

 Experience-centered design can be a counter-intuitive concept.
-As opposed to traditional product models focused around designing products around business drivers or the next novel technology, experience-centered design critically examines what to build based on customer experience.
-The roles of business and function to in a product’s design fall into place around the core experience design.
+As opposed to traditional product models for designing products around business drivers or the next novel technology, experience-centered design critically examines what to build based on customer experience.

 Experience-centered design is key to innovating–if not the only way to truly and consistently innovate.
 Companies who don’t transition to an experience-centered design thinking approach will be unable to compete in today’s rapid-innovation environment.

 “Could” Versus “Should:” How to Cultivate Authentic Innovation